"Notes on the Grameen Bank and

 3. Lending would primarily be to women, because women were socially and economically the most impoverished, and because the immediate beneficiaries of loans to women were generally their children.

 In 1983 the Grameen Bank Project was transformed into a private independent bank --- the Grameen Bank (GB) --- by a Government Ordinance.
 According to the official Grameen Bank Website, the GB currently has 1,658 branches operating in 57,791 villages with a total staff of 14,989.
-The GB services over five million borrowers (96 percent women) and has a loan recovery rate of 99 percent.
-Borrowers of GB own 94 percent of the total equity of the bank.
+The GB services over 7.5 million borrowers (96 percent women) and has a loan recovery rate of 98 percent.
+Borrowers of GB own 94 percent of the total equity of the bank, with the remaining 6 percent owned by the Bangladesh Government.
 Moreover, since 1995 the GB has not requested any fresh funds from donors but instead has relied on its growing amount of deposits to run and expand its credit program.
 Over 64 percent of these deposits come from the GB's own borrowers.

 In addition, the GB has now expanded to include a family of GB enterprises.